MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 7. Open Windows PowerShell on the server after you connect.

-8. Enter nslookup <sqlserver-name>.database.windows.net.
-Replace <sqlserver-name> with the name of the SQL server you created in the previous steps.
+8. Enter nslookup sqlserver-name.database.windows.net.
+Replace **sqlserver-name** with the name of the SQL server you created in the previous steps.
 You'll receive a message similar to what is displayed below:

    ````
    Server:  UnKnown
    Address:  168.63.129.16

    Non-authoritative answer:
-   Name:    mysqlserver.privatelink.database.windows.net
+   Name:    mysqlserver1a.privatelink.database.windows.net
    Address:  10.1.0.5
-   Aliases:  mysqlserver.database.windows.net
+   Aliases:  mysqlserver1a.database.windows.net
    ````

 >**Note**: A  private IP address of 10.1.0.5 is returned for the SQL server name.
 This address is in **mySubnet1a** subnet of **myVNet1a** virtual network you created previously.